Ferrari voiture rouge sport luxe élégance italienne

 Maranello: the pilgrimage

-A color, an identity
+One color, one identity

-Rosso Corsa, or racing red, was the color assigned to Italy during the first international automobile competitions in the early 20th century.
+Rosso corsa, racing red, was the color assigned to Italy during the first international automobile competitions in the early 20th century.
 Each country had its color: green for Great Britain, blue for France, silver for Germany, red for Italy.
 Ferrari simply inherited this tradition and made it its absolute identity.

 Passion as a way of life

-The Carrera Café universe celebrates brands that have made passion a philosophy.
+The Carrera Café universe celebrates the brands that have made passion a philosophy.
 Ferrari is one of them.
 Come share this tribute in Petit-Champlain.

-Visit Carrera Café
+Visit the Carrera Café

 More articles